40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-SDN/README.md

 ### Fabric Connector

 The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) for the SDN Fabric Connector.
 A SDN Fabric Connector is created automatically during deployment.
-After deployment, it is required apply the 'Reader' role to the Azure Subscription you want to resolve Azure Resources from.
-More information can be found on the [Fortinet Documentation Libary](https://docs.fortinet.com/document/fortigate-public-cloud/7.6.0/azure-administration-guide/236610/configuring-an-sdn-connector-using-a-managed-identity).
+After deployment, it is required to apply the 'Reader' role to the Azure Subscription you want to resolve Azure Resources from.
+More information can be found on the [Fortinet Documentation Library](https://docs.fortinet.com/document/fortigate-public-cloud/7.6.0/azure-administration-guide/236610/configuring-an-sdn-connector-using-a-managed-identity).

 ### VNET peering

 In Microsoft Azure, this central security services hub is commonly implemented using VNET peering.
 The central security services hub component will receive, using user-defined routing (UDR), all or specific traffic that needs inspection going to/coming from on-prem networks or the public internet.
-This deployment can be used as the hub section of such a [Hub-Spoke network topology](https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke?tabs=cli#communication-through-an-nva)
+This deployment can be used as the hub section of such a [Hub-Spoke network topology](https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke?tabs=cli#communication-through-an-nva).

 ### Failover configuration

-Once, licensed and rebooted, the FortiGate Fabric Connector needs to be configured to enable the cluster IP and route table to failover.
+Once licensed and rebooted, the FortiGate Fabric Connector needs to be configured to enable the cluster IP and route table to failover.
 Most of this config will be specific to your environment and so must be modified.
 The authentication part by default is configured using [managed identities](https://docs.fortinet.com/document/fortigate-public-cloud/7.6.0/azure-administration-guide/236610/configuring-an-sdn-connector-using-a-managed-identity).
-It can be done a service principal as well more information can be found [here](https://docs.fortinet.com/document/fortigate-public-cloud/7.2.0/azure-administration-guide/948968/azure-sdn-connector-service-principal-configuration-requirements)
+It can also be done using a service principal; more information can be found [here](https://docs.fortinet.com/document/fortigate-public-cloud/7.2.0/azure-administration-guide/948968/azure-sdn-connector-service-principal-configuration-requirements).

 #### FortiGate A